What do I do when I'm done selecting articles?

 Mass rejecting manuscripts that were submitted 1+ years ago

-If you're mass rejecting old articles from several months (or even years!) ago and don't want the author to receive an email notifying them of your decision, you can just uncheck the box labeled "send an email with this decision" on the mass reject pop-up box.
+If you're mass rejecting old articles from several months (or even years!) ago and don't want the author to receive an email notifying them of your decision, Replace with: "you can just uncheck the box labeled 'Send authors this decision by email' on the mass reject page.

-Please note : Law authors tend to prefer to receive decisions, so this option should really only be used when making decisions on manuscripts that were submitted over a year ago.
+Please note : Law authors tend to prefer to receive decisions by emamil, so this option should really only be used when making decisions on manuscripts that were submitted over a year ago.

 Please click here to read about how real law authors feel about receiving decisions.